Neptune Blog

 During modeling, the data has 1000 negative samples and 10 positive samples.
 The model predicts 15 positive samples (5 true positives and 10 false positives), and the rest as negative samples (990 true negatives and 5 false negatives).

-F1-Score and Balanced Accuracy will be:
+F1-Score and balanced accuracy will be:

 Precision = 5 / 15 = 0.33